apache/spark-website/releases/_posts/2013-09-25-spark-release-0-8-0.md

 </p>

 ### Machine Learning Library
 This release introduces MLlib, a standard library of high-quality machine learning and optimization algorithms for Spark.
-MLlib was developed in collaboration with the [U.C.
-Berkeley MLBase project](http://www.mlbase.org/).
+MLlib was developed in collaboration with the [UC Berkeley MLbase project](http://www.mlbase.org/).
 The current library contains seven algorithms, including support vector machines (SVMs), logistic regression, several regularized variants of linear regression, a clustering algorithm (KMeans), and alternating least squares collaborative filtering.

 ### Python Improvements
 The Python API has been extended with many previously missing features.
 This includes support for different storage levels, sampling, and various missing RDD operators.
 We’ve also added support for running Spark in [IPython](http://ipython.org/), including the IPython Notebook, and for running PySpark on Windows.